-Though anyone could spend 100 lifetimes in France without leaving Paris, taking a day to visit Strasbourg doesn't disappoint!
+Though anyone could spend 100 lifetimes in France without leaving Paris, taking a day to visit Strasbourg and sample the delights of its German-style beer and Game of Thrones - level street banner game certainly doesn't disappoint!

 Strasbourg is a relatively large city and the capital of Grand Est (formerly Alsace), with a metro area population of 775,000.
 Home to the European Parliament and many of the EU's bureaucratic functions, there's a bit of hustle and bustle!
 There is light rail public transit, if you wish, but the town really isn't big enough to require it.

 Strasbourg is home to excellent luxury shopping, along with many quaint boutiques, and the ubiquitous tourist shops, overflowing with items full of German flair.
 Allocate some time to strolling the shops!

 3. Touring Strasbourg Cathedral